cosmos/sdk-tutorials/hands-on-exercise/1-ignite-cli/6-play-game.md

 <!--## Next up

-Before you add a third message to let a player [reject a game](./8-reject-game.md), add events to the existing message handlers for relevant information.
+Add events to the existing message handlers for relevant information.
 This is the object of the [next section](./7-events.md).

 <HighlightBox type="tip">